-Croatia: AT Kearney analysis, Croatia has been damaged by MOL for 6.2 billion dollars19.
-May 2014. / SEE Energy News
+Croatia: AT Kearney analysis, Croatia has been damaged by MOL for 6.2 billion dollars, SEE Energy News

 The amount of damage that Ina has suffered because of MOL’s managing the company and MOL’s failure in performing obligations which have been taken over from the Stakeholder contract is six billion and 200 million dollars.